sogebot/sogeBot/docs/_archive/8.4.x/configuration/env.md

 ## HEAP

 Enables HEAP snapshot tracking and saving for a bot.
 In normal environment, you **should not** enable this environment variable.

 - `HEAP=true`
 - `HEAP=false` *default*

 Heaps are saved in `./heap/main` and `./heap/cluster` folders

+!> **WINDOWS:** You need to have proper packages installed on windows<br>`npm install --global --production windows-build-tools`

+!> You need to install before HEAP use<br>`npm install v8-profiler-node8`

 ## LOGLEVEL